 MIDI keys and controllers that have been mapped to Live’s controls are not available for recording via MIDI tracks.
 These messages are filtered out before the incoming MIDI is passed on to the MIDI tracks.

 Session clips, switches, buttons and radio buttons can be mapped to computer keyboard keys as well.
-This happens in Key Map Mode (see 26.2.5), which works just like MIDI Map Mode.
+This happens in Key Map Mode (see ‘Computer Keyboard Remote Control’), which works just like MIDI Map Mode.

-Live offers, in addition to this general purpose mapping technique, dedicated support for Ableton Push (see Chapter 27), the Akai APC40 (see Chapter 28), Akai APC20 (see Chapter 29) and Novation Launchpad (see Chapter 30), which allows for mouse-free operation of the program.
+Live offers, in addition to this general purpose mapping technique, dedicated support for Ableton Push 1 (see ‘Using Push 1’) and Push 2.

 4.15 Saving and Exporting

-Live can also export individual MIDI clips as MIDI files (see 5.3.1).
+Live can also export individual MIDI clips as MIDI files (see ‘Exporting MIDI Files’).

 Live Clips are a very powerful way of storing ideas, as they save not only the clip’s Clip View settings, but also the corresponding track’s instruments and effects chain.
 Live Clips in the browser can be previewed and added to any open Live Set just like sample files.
 In the Live Set, they restore the original clip’s creative options.